 Relax in Weggis

-The church in Weggis is surrounded by an impressive columned portico.
+An impressive columned portico surrounds the church in Weggis.
 The interior includes a carved high altar and the crypt of the parishioners and the late members of the House von Rechburg.

 See Related: Best Travel Accessories